supershutong/xst-textarea/README.md

 ## License

-rc-textarea is released under the MIT license.
+xst-textarea is released under the MIT license.